Answers to most questions about genealogical certification

 Information that is relevant to the problem is

 considered evidence.
-It may be one of two basic
+It may be one of three basic

 that is, relevant information that seems to